 Founding of the Appalachian Trail Conference (ATC)

-Many individuals were important in setting the stage for a national system of trails, but none more so than Benton MacKaye, father of the Appalachian Trail (AT).
-His original vision was for a footpath connecting the high peaks of the Appalachian Mountains, providing a wilderness escape for the urban dwellers of the east coast and utilizing volunteers for much of the necessary construction and maintenance.
-The founding of the Appalachian Trail Conference (ATC), now the Appalachian Trail Conservancy, in 1925, was a monumental step in completing the AT.
+Many individuals were important in laying the foundation for a national system of trails, but perhaps none more so than Benton MacKaye, forebear of the Appalachian Trail (AT).
+His original vision was for a footpath connecting the high peaks of the Appalachian Mountains, providing an outdoors escape for the urban dwellers of the east coast and utilizing volunteers for much of the necessary construction and maintenance.
+The founding of the Appalachian Trail Conference (ATC) in 1925, now the Appalachian Trail Conservancy, was a monumental step in completing the AT.
 The success in creating the Appalachian Trail in the 1920s inspired ideas for other long-distance trails and would lead to a western counterpart: the Pacific Crest Trail (PCT).
 Planning and scouting for the PCT began in the 1930s with a goal of a backcountry trail extending from Mexico to Canada through California, Oregon, and Washington.
-The movement for a national system of trails was building.
+The momentum for a national system of trails was building.

 National Trails System Act Passed